isekream/WindsurfUnityMCP/UnityMcpServer/README.md

 ## Configuration

 The server doesn't require any configuration files.
-It will automatically connect to any Unity Editor instances running the Unity Windsurf MCP Bridge package.
+It will automatically connect to any Unity Editor instances running the Windsurf Unity MCP package.

 ## API